MW 25x5 / 38AH - neodymium magnet

 In addition to immense strength, neodymium magnets have the following advantages:

-- Significant importance in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical apparatus or other advanced devices.
+- Significant importance in the industry of new technologies – are used in hard drives, electric motors, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: